kcghost/busyrc/NixOS.md

 ```
 services.getty.autologinUser = '<your_user>';
 ```
 That will ensure you are logged into each terminal automatically.
-(Take a look at the /etc/inittab spec in minirc-init.nix and just override it if you need more fine-grained control.)
+(Take a look at the /etc/inittab spec in busyrc-init.nix and just override it if you need more fine-grained control.)

 Next, you probably want an X session to start automatically.
 You can do this in the [standard hook into profile manner](https://wiki.archlinux.org/title/Xinit#Autostart_X_at_login).
 Try putting the following in `~/.profile` (or `~/.bash_profile` or `~/.bash_login` if you have them, since those files take precedence in a bash login shell):